 This fee covers the domestic waste collection service (red, yellow and green bins).
 This fee is determined by the size and frequency of the red bin.
 If no bin services are utilised but a domestic collection service is available to the property, the minimum charge will apply as per our fees and charges.

 The rate peg is the maximum percentage amount by which a council may increase its general income for the year.
-It's purpose is to protect the ratepayer from paying excessive amounts in their rate bill.
+Its purpose is to protect the ratepayer from paying excessive amounts in their rate bill.
 The Independent Pricing and Regulatory Tribunal (IPART) sets the rate peg for NSW.

 Land in NSW is valued by the Valuer General under the Valuation of Land Act 1916.
 We use land values to distribute rates across our local government area and this is done by using a combination of the land value of the property and a fixed amount per property.
 A change in land value does not necessarily lead to a similar change in rates.
+To find out more about how land values affect your rates visit the Valuer General website here.